Trump Touts Apprentice Ratings, Tells Prayer Breakfast: 'Pray For Arnold'

 "We want people to come into our nation," he said, "but we want people to love us and to love our values, not to hate us and to hate our values."

 Many religious leaders have been critical of the refugee ban.
-The Johnson amendment is named for then Sen. Lyndon Johnson, who proposed the rule forbidding tax-exempt institutions such as churches from becoming involved in politics.
+The Johnson Amendment is named for then-Sen. Lyndon Johnson, who proposed the rule forbidding tax-exempt institutions such as churches to become involved in politics.
 It was imposed in 1954.
 Trump promised several times during his campaign to revoke it.
-He's not said how or when he intends to follow through on his pledge.
+He has not said how or when he intends to follow through on his pledge.

 Trump called the annual gathering a testament to the power of faith and one of the great customs of the nation.
 He said he hopes "to be here seven more times with you."